+Navigating the U.S. Federal Statistical System

 The U.S. Federal Statistical System offers a vast array of diverse data resources that are useful in wide-ranging planning and analytical applications.
 Many of these data resources, such as census block level demographics from the decennial census, are unique in scope and content; in many cases there are no alternative data resources.

 But there are issues/challenges for the data user to navigate the Federal Statistical System.
 Examples ... the Bureau of Labor Statistics releases total employment data by county quarterly and monthly through multiple programs.
-The data values differ, for methodological reasons, but the net result can be confusion.
+The data values differ, for methodological reasons, but the net result can be confusion for data users.
 The Census Bureau releases total employment data from many statistical programs by county both annually and more frequently.
 Where are these alternative total employment data and how can they be accessed?
 How do these various measures differ and which data are right for my situation?
 This section provides basic statistical program information.
 Subsequent updates will provide more detail.

 Navigating the Federal Statistical System & Data Access -- see below.